Sprinklers & Lawn Care April 24, 2026

 Guests notice walks, edges, and even color before they notice your new cushions

 Run each zone once in daylight and once near dusk if lighting matters for safety.
 Note heads that throw into dining patios or guest parking.
-A quick maintenance check can recapture arcs that drifted after winter.
-If you already see dry wedges, book repair with photos so parts match your hardware on the first visit.
+A maintenance check can recapture arcs that drifted after winter.
+If you already see dry wedges, book sprinkler repair with photos so parts match your hardware on the first visit.

 Controllers should match your actual week, not a template from last July.
 If smart watering is enabled, read what it is doing, not what you assume.
-A rain sensor tucked under eaves can silently lie while lawn care visits keep feeding turf that never gets even water.
+A rain sensor tucked under eaves can silently lie while lawn visits keep feeding turf that never gets even water.
+Send a short note about when guests arrive and whether food prep happens indoors, outdoors, or both so schedules can avoid soaking the chef zone right before service.

 Turf color guests read from the curb